 The Winter of My Discontent

-This winter has been pretty standard in terms of illnesses for my kids–not the worst they’ve had, but not the best by any stretch.
+The winter of 2017 was pretty standard in terms of illnesses for my kids–not the worst they’ve had, but not the best by any stretch.

-For me, though, it was brutal beginning around Thanksgiving: lots of colds and even fevers and days where I just wanted to lie in bed all day (which of course isn’t an option as a mom).
-My first thought was that I needed to clean up my act and prevent catching every cold my kids got: I vowed to get more sleep, take a daily immune tonic, drink more green smoothies.
+For me, though, it was brutal beginning around Thanksgiving: lots of colds and even fevers and days where I just wanted to lie in bed all day (which of course isn’t an option as a mom or business owner).
+My first thought was that I needed to clean up my act and prevent catching every cold my kids got: I vowed to get more sleep, take a daily immune tonic, and drink more green smoothies.

 Unfortunately, I’m just not the type to remember to take anything daily, be it a probiotic or a tonic!
 (Actually, I do remember to take this probiotic daily because it tastes like candy.)
 I’m more the type to frantically clean up my act once I am in the throes of a miserable flu.
 And now, I’ve found a way to sort of do that.

-Things really turned around for me this winter with the discovery of a natural remedy (which is found in both health food stores and regular drug stores).
-For my mom, the savior has been a different product, but also one that you take once you feel yourself coming down with something, rather than beforehand.
+Things really turned around for me that winter winter with the discovery of a natural remedy.
+For my mom, the savior was a different product, but also one that you take once you feel yourself coming down with something, rather than beforehand.
 The trick with both of these is to take them at the very first sign of a cold.